MIT’s Response to the GSU’s Economic Proposal

-- Amount far exceeds the capacity within our central budget, which is supported by 3.5% average annual growth in unrestricted revenues over the last decade, ending Fiscal Year 2023.
+- Amount far exceeds the capacity within our central budget, which has been supported by 3.5% average annual growth in unrestricted revenues over the last decade, ending Fiscal Year 2022.

 - Unsustainable for MIT: Would require diverting funds from salaries paid to all other MIT employees; undergraduate financial aid; and campus health, safety, and infrastructure needs.